eleda77/eleda77.github.io/docs/vocab_list.md

 **gomeril** - an ignorant or foolish person

+**gorget** - an article of clothing that covered the throat; a patch of color on the throat of a bird or other animal, especially a hummingbird

 **gracile** - of slender build; (of a person) slender or thin, especially in a charming or attractive way

 **gralloch** - the entrails of a deer; the act or an instance of disembowelling a deer killed in a hunt